Mar 19, 2026

 Ready to Train Smarter?

 FitWit AI calculates your personalized calorie targets based on your body stats, activity level, and goals — then adjusts them over time as your body changes.
 Combined with Snap & Log meal tracking and AI Chef meal suggestions, it removes the guesswork from every meal.
+Whether you are in the middle of a lean bulk, a controlled cut, or a body recomposition phase, FitWit AI provides the data-driven feedback loop that turns calorie targets from static numbers into a dynamic system that evolves with you.
 Download FitWit AI and let your nutrition plan evolve with you.